FAQ - Human Resources at Ohio State

 Contact your provider for information on the availability of your funds while actively employed and after termination or retirement.
 There are important tax issues associated with how and when you receive your benefits.
 Consult with your tax advisor or SRA provider for additional information.

-You may enroll in STD within 31 days of employment or an eligible status change via Employee Self Service.
+You may enroll in STD within 30 days of employment or an eligible status change via Workday.

-If you wish to apply for coverage outside of your initial enrollment or eligible status change periods, you may apply and complete the medical Evidence of Insurability form.
+If you wish to apply for coverage outside of your initial enrollment or eligible status change periods, you may apply and complete the medical Evidence of Insurability form on the Unum website.
 The coverage dependent on approval by Unum.

 The premiums for STD are deducted from your pay on an after-tax basis.
 If you receive STD benefit payments, the payments may be taxable income.
 Consult your tax advisor for additional information.